-Posted 7 months ago / Clive A Friday 21st February 2020
+Posted a year ago / Clive A Friday 21st February 2020

 Alarms save lives

 Fire can spread quickly on a boat, even on water.
 Alarms can help keep your crew safe.